 One day, a seven-year-old, freckle-faced, green-eyed girl with thick and long braids asked her mom to take her to ballet lessons.
 It was something other girls talked about, elegantly raising their arms, swirling around, pretending to be ballerinas performing on stage.

-So she did, my mother took me to a ballet school and signed me up for an admission, done by means of a training period at the end of which pupils take an entrance examination to the ballet school.
+So she did, my mother took me to a ballet school and signed me up for admission, done by means of a training period at the end of which pupils take an entrance examination to the ballet school.
 I was so proud and happy, bright-eyed, and could hardly wait for a class to start.
 Unfortunately, it seemed that I was the one who did everything – wrong.
 Splits?
+Precision and grace?
+Really…

 My hips weren’t that flexible.
 Routine?
 I seemed to be always the one who couldn’t repeat it without adding something of my own.
 Surely enough, one day after rehearsal my ballet teacher called me aside and said: „In my opinion, you’d make a perfect handball team player.
 Go and play handball!
 Ballet is not for you.“ My mother did not take me to ballet classes anymore after that day.
 I did start playing handball, never enjoyed it much (it is a quite rough sport), and quit playing in the 8th grade.

 I grew up thinking that I cannot dance.
 Of course, hopping up and down and some feet shuffling was involved in rock concerts, in a disco, or any other social event where people danced, but dancing?
 Like amateur dancing?
 No, that was just something I thought I had absolutely no talent for.